 The Receiver may share information with other prosecuting authorities, for example, when offences come to light in relation to the Theft Act 1968 or the Firearms Act 1968.

-To find out more about Wreck and Salvage Law please contact our Senior Associate Lara Moore (a specialist Marine Regulatory lawyer).
+To find out more about Wreck and Salvage Law please contact our Legal Director Lara Moore (a specialist Marine Regulatory lawyer).